Possible showers, gusts expected Monday across Southern California

-Parts of Southern California could see drizzle or light showers along with gusty winds by Monday.
+Parts of Southern California could see drizzle or light showers along with gusty winds Monday.

 While rainfall totals will be very light – under a 10th of an inch – in most areas of Los Angeles County, the mountains of eastern LA and northern Ventura County could get as much as a quarter of an inch of rain, according to the National Weather Service.